nicole-tan/Cornell-VEL/README.md

 * High fidelity - networked second life VR spinoff
 * Create customizable avatars and characters in VR
 * Adding in new room dimensions and look
-* Perfecting the hand mvoements
+* Perfecting the hand movements
 * Scaling the human avatar with that shown on the screen

 ###Helpful Links